General quantum resources providing advantages in work-extraction tasks: Certifying quantum resources by work extraction tasks

-Here, $\Wdiff$ measures the difference between two types of work extraction: one is subject to the given Hamiltonian $H$, and one addresses solely the information content of $\rho$.
-Hence, it can be understood as the work extracted with the aid of non-vanishing energy gaps in the Hamiltonian $H$ when the system is initially prepared in the state $\rho$.
-According to its definition, $\Wdiff$ has a natural operational interpretation as follows.
-For a given input state $\rho$, one simply runs two different work extraction experiments (using the protocol introduced in Ref.~\cite{Skrzypczyk2014NC})---one using the given Hamiltonian $H$, and another one using a vanishing Hamiltonian.
+\CY{As mentioned in the companion letter~\cite{Companion-letter}, $\Wdiff$ carries a rather simple physical meaning---when we prepare the system in $\rho$, the value $\Wdiff(\rho,H)$ describes the ``enhancement'' of energy storage allowed by quenching the Hamiltonian from $0$ (i.e., the fully degenerate one) to $H$.
+See also Fig.~1 in the companion letter~\cite{Companion-letter}.} \CY{From a purely operational perspective}, $\Wdiff$ measures the difference between two types of work extraction: One is subject to the given Hamiltonian $H$, and one addresses solely the information content of $\rho$.
+Hence, \CY{to evaluate it for} a given state $\rho$, one simply runs two different work extraction experiments (e.g., by using the protocol introduced in Ref.~\cite{Skrzypczyk2014NC}): One with the given Hamiltonian $H$, and another one with a vanishing Hamiltonian.
 After that, one computes the difference between the amounts of the extracted work.
-We provide a more detailed illustration in Fig.~\ref{Fig}.